lalthomas/scripts/readme.md

-20160217-fix the tag name of image-dos batch script.bat 20160526-add caption for image-dos batch script.bat 20160919-remove all metadata for image-dos batch script.bat
+20160217-fix the tag name of image-dos batch script.bat 20160526-add caption for image-dos batch script.bat 20160919-remove all metadata for image-dos batch script.bat 20170514-copy base64 encoding of image file to clipboard.bat
+20170507-download video of url in clipboard.bat\

+**Support Files**

+20170507-download video of url in clipboard readme.md

 Video
 -----